Inside the Ohio factory that could make or break Biden’s big solar energy push

 First Solar, she added, “is not going to be able to supply the entire world with solar panels.
 However, they do point to the fact that there are alternatives.”

-The Clean Power Alliance, a nonprofit that buys renewable energy from power generators and sells it to households and businesses in Southern California, recently began requiring its electricity suppliers to sign contracts confirming that none of their components were made with forced labor.
+The Clean Power Alliance, a nonprofit that buys renewable energy from power generators and sells it to households and businesses in Southern California, recently began requiring its electricity suppliers to sign contracts affirming that none of their components were made with forced labor.

 “Besides being the right thing to do, it is also reducing our risk,” said Natasha Keefer, the group’s director of power, planning and procurement.
-“We want [solar-energy] projects to be able to secure panel supply … having components that are getting detained is not conducive to us reducing our risk and the developers don’t want that, either.”
+“We want [solar energy] projects to be able to secure panel supply. … Having components that are getting detained is not conducive to us reducing our risk and the developers don’t want that, either.”

-Widmar said he has urged customers to take similar action.
+Widmar, the First Solar CEO, said he has urged customers to take similar action.

 “There is one customer, a utility here in the U.S., that made the decision to procure Chinese modules for a project we were bidding on,” Widmar said.
 “After we were made aware of that I personally made a call to the head of their renewable energy unit and we talked about it.
-I said ‘I want to be sure you understand the risks you may be taking.’
+I said, ‘I want to be sure you understand the risks you may be taking.’

 “My call made him go back to his team and after they did that … they made a decision to move that project over to us.
 This is becoming more and more of a concern, and people just don’t want to take the risk.”